ParikshitaJain/PortfolioProjects/1. MoMA Art Collection Analysis/README.md

+## Executive Summary
+The analysis of the MoMA art collection dataset provides insights into the distribution, acquisition trends, and characteristics of artworks and artists in the museum’s collection.
+The findings indicate that the collection is primarily composed of paintings, prints, and photographs, with a notable emphasis on American and European artists.
+The acquisition trends reveal significant periods of growth, which could guide future strategies for expanding the collection.
+To improve exhibition planning, it is important to diversify artist representation, enhance data completeness, and leverage insights effectively.

 ## Project Overview
-The analysis of the MoMA art collection dataset provides insights into the distribution, acquisition trends, and characteristics of artworks in the museum’s collection.
-By leveraging Python and Tableau, I explored key aspects such as artwork types, artist demographics, acquisition trends, and display status.
+The goal of the analysis of the MoMA art collection dataset is to provide insights into the distribution, acquisition trends, and characteristics of artworks in the museum’s collection.
+Insights will guide on how an art gallery can make data-driven decision to increase its productvity make long-term actionable strategies for growth.

 ## Project Structure